ggustin93/ghostly-plus-dashboard/docs/00_PROJECT_DEFINITION/prd.md

 ### 8.2 Functional Questions

 1. **Specific Therapist Needs**:
-    - Which EMG metrics are most clinically relevant? *(Preliminary analysis completed in [technical/emg_analysis.md](../technical/emg_analysis.md) - pending final validation with therapists)*
+    - Which quadriceps EMG metrics are most clinically relevant? *(Preliminary analysis completed in [technical/emg_analysis.md](../technical/emg_analysis.md) - pending final validation with therapists)*
+    - How should the different population-specific assessment tools be visualized?
-    - What type of reports would be most useful?
+    - What type of reports would be most useful for each patient population?
-    - How to structure comparisons between patients?
+    - How to structure comparisons between treatment groups?
 2. **Research Needs**:
-    - Which statistical analyses should be integrated?
+    - How should SPSS 27 integration be handled?
-    - What export formats are required?
+    - What specific formats are required for ANOVA and Tukey post-hoc analysis?
+    - What statistical visualizations would be most valuable?
-    - Are there specific requirements for publishing results?
+    - Are there specific requirements for publishing results from the three RCTs?

 ### 8.3 Organizational Questions